luizbgomide/sovereign/feats.md

 ## Alert ⚔️
 You are keenly aware of your surroundings and virtually impossible to take unaware.

 - **Level 1**: Gain Notice as a bonus skill.
 You cannot be surprised, nor can others use the Execution Attack option on you.
-If the GM rolls initiative by sides, you can add a +1 bonus to your side’s initiative roll, though multiple Alert PCs don’t stack this bonus.
-If you roll initiative individually, you can roll it twice and take the better result.
+If the GM rolls initiative by sides, you can add a +1 bonus to your side’s initiative roll, though multiple Alert Delvers don’t stack this bonus.
 - **Level 2**: You always act first in a combat round unless someone else involved is also this Alert.

 ## Armored Magic ⚔️